Course

 16. Describe and discuss ethical dilemmas in therapy and research.

-17. Describe and think critically about the impact of culture and diversity issues and variables on mental health functioning.
+17. Describe and think critically about the impact of culture and diversity issues on mental health functioning.

 Textbook Materials